portworx/px-docs/cos.md

 Applications have different storage performance requirements; some require higher IOPS/throughput performance characteristics than others.
 Portworx provides the ability to specify a class of service level at the container granularity.
 Containers operating at different classes of service can co-exist in the same node/cluster.
 Using class of service you can tune your volume for higher throughput and/or IOPS.
 The *High* CoS is optimized for IOPS, *Medium* is optimized for throughput.

 ## Usage
-To create a volume with a specific class of service level, use the `--cos` parameter in the volume create options.
+To create a volume with a specific class of service level, use the `--io_prioirity` parameter in the volume create options.
 As with other parameters, this CoS parameter can also be passed in as a label via Docker or any scheduler.

 ```
-# /opt/pwx/bin/pxctl volume create --cos high volume-name
+# /opt/pwx/bin/pxctl volume create --io_priority high volume-name
 ```

 Here is an example output from [fio](https://github.com/axboe/fio) when measuring the CoS feature on an Intel server with NVMe and SATA drives.